11 Best Legal Tech Companies of 2026

 - Predictive coding: Uses machine learning to prioritize and categorize documents, speeding up the review process.

-- AI-powered document review: Automates document analysis, helping legal teams quickly identify relevant information.
+- AI-powered document review: Automates document analysis, which helps legal teams quickly identify relevant information.

 - Advanced search and filtering: Offers powerful search capabilities with Boolean operators and AI-driven suggestions.

-- Redaction and annotation tools: Allows users to highlight, redact, and comment on key information directly within documents.
+- Redaction and annotation tools: Allow users to highlight, redact, and comment on key information directly within documents.

 - Case timeline visualization: Helps legal teams track case progress and connect key events through interactive timelines.